 - Not maintaining tension in the Lats on the up swing.
 Try and keep your upper arms pinned to your sides, like you are holding oranges under your armpits.
 This allows more control of the kettlebell trajectory and prevents it from projecting away from you on the down swing.

-- Letting the kettlebell swing too low through the knees on the down swing.
+- Letting the kettlebell swing too low through the knees on the down swing (usually because your weight is too far forward).
 As you bring the kettlebell down, allow it to move through its natural arc but, again, aim to hike it into your under carriage, your forearms should hit the insides of your thighs.
 Again, shift your weight back at this point and keep everything nice and tight.
 Remember, we want to pre-load the Hamstrings here.

 The single arm swing